Zilvaro/my-digitalz/README.md

 ### Home page
 [Go to the top](#table-of-contents)

 The performance was on the low side mainly due to the size of the images.
 By resizing all of them and changing the format to AVIF or WebP, the issue was fixed.
-To learn more about the correct formats (transparancy was needed on one of the images), avif.io/blog/comparisons/avif-vs-png/ information was used.
+To learn more about the correct formats (transparency was needed on one of the images), avif.io/blog/comparisons/avif-vs-png/ information was used.

 ![home-initial-test](./readme-assets/lighthouse-home-initial-test.JPG)
 ![home-fixed-test](./readme-assets/lighthouse-home-fixed-test.JPG)